 At the beginning of each fiscal year of the rate period (that is, each "applicable year"), BPA will calculate financial reserves available for risk that are attributed to Transmission Services (Transmission RFR) and financial reserves available for risk that are attributed to BPA (BPA RFR) as of the fiscal year preceding the applicable year.
-If Transmission RFR is greater than the Transmission RDC Threshold for that applicable year by at least \$5 million, and BPA RFR is greater than the BPA RDC Threshold for that applicable year by at least \$5 million, the Administrator will determine the Transmission RDC Amount.
-If the Administrator determines that all or part of the Transmission RDC Amount will be applied to a Transmission DD, the resulting rate decrease will go into effect for the period of December 1 through September 30 of the applicable year.
+If Transmission RFR is greater than the Transmission RDC Threshold for that applicable year by at least \$5 million, and BPA RFR is greater than the BPA RDC Threshold for that applicable year by at least \$5 million, the Administrator will determine the Transmission RDC Amount and apply such amount to rate reduction through a Transmission DD.
+The resulting rate decrease will go into effect beginning the month following the issuance of the final Transmission RDC Amount through September 30 of the applicable year.